 We suggest the relationship between the two Associations should be strengthened and their roles clarified.
 This could be done through updating the 2014 agreement to make it relevant to the present day.
-We suggest the Associations meet at least three times per year: i.e.,
+We suggest the Associations meet at least three times per year:

-- Before the Association AGMs to jointly agree what has been achieved with the levy over the year, before reporting to members. - In the middle of the year, to review any changes that are starting to affect the industry (like ETS charges, freshwater legislation, storm events etc) which might influence our views on the direction of the Levy Board programmes. - At the end of the year to review events to date, look ahead to the coming year, and offer suggestions as to the budget allocation of levy monies to Committees.
+Once before the Association AGMs to jointly agree what has been achieved with the levy over the year, before reporting to members.

+Once in the middle of the year, to review any changes that are starting to affect the industry (like ETS charges, fresh water legislation, storm events etc.) which might influence our views on the direction of the Levy Board programmes.

+Once near the end of the year to review events to date, look ahead to the coming year, and offer suggestions as to the budget allocation of levy monies to Committees.